geryan/SimultaneousCountModel_vignette/README.md

 This repository contains a vignette illustrating the "simultaneous count model" approach from [*Simultaneous‐count models to estimate abundance from counts of unmarked individuals with imperfect detection*, Conservation Biology 33(3) 697—708, G.E.
 Ryan et al. 2019.]( https://doi.org/10.1111/cobi.13261)

 A [pdf of the vignette](https://github.com/geryan/SimultaneousCountModel_vignette/blob/master/simultaneous_count_model_vignette.pdf) illustrates the model and shows the results output.
 Best downloaded to view.
+(More on R-markdown files [here](https://rmarkdown.rstudio.com).)

 To run through the analysis yourself, use the [R-markdown file `scm_vignette.Rmd`](https://github.com/geryan/SimultaneousCountModel_vignette/blob/master/scm_vignette.Rmd). you must use RStudio with the R-markdown file.